pcaston/OpenPeerPower.github.io/source/_integrations/input_datetime.markdown

 To set both the date and time in the same call, use `date` and `time` together, or use `datetime` by itself.
 Using `datetime` has the advantage that both can be set using one template.

-`input_dateteime.reload` service allows one to reload `input_datetime`'s configuration without restarting Home Assistant itself.
+`input_dateteime.reload` service allows one to reload `input_datetime`'s configuration without restarting Open Peer Power itself.

 ## Automation Examples